cesanta/gopro/README.md

-The main problem with this tool is that it doesn't close the socket (or quits) when the inbound http connection is dropped, and it will happily accept more incoming connections, which is fine for tcp->tcp forwarding, but it doesn't play well with sockets.
+The main problem with this tool is that it doesn't close the socket (or quits) when the inbound http connection is dropped, and it will happily accept more incoming connections, which is fine for tcp->tcp forwarding, but it doesn't play well with serial ports.
 Thus, you should ctrl-c the tool after disconnecting from gdb.

 usage: